 DOSAGE

-Senna leaf extract is considered a potent laxative, from a dosage of between 30 mg and 36 mg per day (capsules or granules).
+Senna leaf extract is considered a potent laxative, with a dosage of between 30 mg and 36 mg per day (capsules or granules).
 It stimulates the peristalsis of the large intestine and accelerates the transit, thanks to the anthraquinone derivatives, released by the bacteria of the intestinal flora, following the digestion of the sennosides contained in the senna.
 Soft stools are caused by the fact that hydrophilic anthracenes inhibit the absorption of water and electrolytes.

-Precautions of the senna
+Precautions of the Senna

 RECOGNIZED BENEFITS